syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-   > Note: Mapping for the required controls can be done in a similar manner.
+   N> Mapping for the required controls can be done in a similar manner.

 ### Sample and Location